-Giving to the poor is not without risk and struggle.
+Giving to the poor comes with risk and struggle

 There are many problems and conflicts when we think about giving to the poor.
 And two of the biggest challenges are that we don’t know exactly know how much we should give and we might not know how the money will be used.
 So, here are four things you should now about giving to the poor: